Medically reviewed by

 Internal Medicine, and Pediatrics.

 Fatal familial insomnia is a rare inherited degenerative brain condition.
-It’s marked by an inability to sleep (insomnia) that starts moderately but quickly develops, resulting in considerable physical and mental decline.
+It’s marked by an inability to sleep, otherwise known as insomnia, that starts moderately but quickly develops, resulting in considerable physical and mental decline.

 These defective prions build up in a portion of the brain called the thalamus, responsible for sleep regulation.
 The buildup of prions in the brain injures it, resulting in brain and nerve impairment symptoms and could even cause coma or death.